$0 Canada Provincial Nominee Program (Alberta) Guide — Quick-Start Checklist

 How to Optimize Your WEOI Profile

 Secure an Alberta job offer before submitting.
-The points differential between "with job offer" and "without job offer" profiles is significant.
-If you are close to having a job offer, wait until it is confirmed before submitting your WEOI.
+A qualifying job offer is a stated selection consideration.
+If you are close to having one, wait until it is confirmed before submitting your WEOI.
 Submitting without a job offer and then updating your profile when you receive one is possible, but you risk the draw occurring before your profile is updated.

 Get your language test done to the highest level you can achieve.
-If your current language score is CLB 6 but you could reach CLB 8 with preparation, the points difference may be worth the time and ~$350 test fee.
+If your current language score is CLB 6 but you could reach CLB 8 with preparation, the potential competitiveness benefit may be worth the time and ~$350 test fee; no fixed points differential is established here.

 Select the correct NOC code.
 Your primary NOC should be the one that aligns with Alberta's current in-demand sectors (healthcare, tech, trades) if your experience genuinely supports that classification.
 Do not misrepresent your NOC — this is a misrepresentation ground for refusal — but if you have legitimate experience in multiple roles, choose the one that positions you best.